DTW-DanWard/OctopusDeployUtilities/docs/OctopusDeployUtilitiesRoadmap.md

 Current config system only supports one server configuration.
 Supporting multiple configurations allows you to exports from multiple servers and/or have different configurations for a single instance (export different sets of types - full export vs. partial export).

-## PowerShell Commandline Type Output
+## PowerShell Command Line Type Output

-PowerShell PS1XML type outputing at the command line.
+PowerShell PS1XML type output at the command line.

 ## Container